What is EFT – Emotional Freedom Technique (Uses, Science & My Personal Experience)

 Is EFT tapping evidence based or a mere pseudoscience?

-The rapid and consistent results EFT gives certainly attracted the attention of the scientific community.
+The rapid and consistent results EFT give certainly attracted the attention of the scientific community.
+In fact, Emotional Freedom Technique is one of the most research-backed tools in the field of trauma healing and energy psychology today.

 American clinical psychologist David Feinstein Ph.D. is at the frontiers of EFT research.
 He has received 9 national awards for his books on consciousness and energy healing, but he wasn’t always so inclined to such exotic methods.
 He happened to marry Donna Eden, an extraordinary woman who claimed she can literally see how energy is flowing through the body, where it gets stuck and progresses into an illness.
 She has developed her own, unique energy healing techniques for various health conditions.
 The consistent, nearly miraculous results Donna’s patients reported, undoubtedly influenced David’s analytical mind to turn an eye into the mysterious realms of invisible energy fields and their relation to human health.